AI-Voodoo/Red_Reaper_v2/README.md

 This project is still in its proof-of-concept phase, but I’ll be sharing write-ups and code as development progresses.
 The rest of this repo focusses on stage 1, malicious email/chat classification.

-*Reminder: Ensure to install cuda version of pytorch if you can -things will be much faster.*
+<b>*Reminder: Ensure to install cuda version of pytorch if you can -things will be much faster.*</b>

 ## Stage 1: Malicious Email/Chat Classification for Red Team Operations